 From the start of her career, when Susan was named U.S. business development manager for an Italian eyewear company seeking to break into the U.S. market, she has produced extraordinary results.
 At the time, the optical industry – with its 38,000 retailers/opticians – was male-dominated, highly competitive, and over-saturated.
 Her approach to breaking into this tough market was not to merely follow conventional wisdom and advertise, offer discounts, and distribute catalogs.
 Instead, she simply hired the best and most respected sales reps in the optical industry and empowered them to exceed even their own expectations.
 Her achievements resulted in her becoming one of the first women to achieve an executive-level position in the industry.

-Susan also has an extensive background in Contextual Leadership.
+Susan also has an extensive background in Leading by Context™.
 This includes 12 years of training and delivering programs, coaching participants, and mentoring leaders worldwide in using contextual skills to achieve unprecedented results.
 During her years working for a global leadership and personal effectiveness company, she became one of only 52 leaders certified to train worldwide.
 She personally led programs for more than 26,000 participants in the U.S., Canada, Mexico, and New Zealand on using the mindset and skills of transformational leadership to achieve breakthrough results.

 Susan’s other achievements include:

 - Serving as trusted advisor and subject matter expert in the field of organizational and leadership development, providing guidance and direction to a variety of commercial clients.

 - Playing an integral role in the licensing and launch of the first stem cell clinic in Central Florida.